Never Rinse Them in Water

 Use a Lid on Kefir ~ Not a Cloth

 When making milk kefir, some people will say to use a cloth and rubber band over the jar.
 This is one of the most common things that can cause problems.
 When a cloth is used to cover a vessel for kefir, there is a risk of cross-contamination with wild yeasts in the air or even from other cultures or foods nearby.
 Cross-contamination can affect kefir by changing the color or taste.
 Sometimes there is a discoloration on top of the kefir, for instance a pink color, that is a result of fermentation and yeasts that are accumulating in the kefir culture.
 Cross-contamination can also cause an off-taste that is strong and yeasty tasting.
 Cross-contamination is not bad and will not harm you, but it is best to always use a lid so that you can eliminate these problems.
 The best method is to use a canning jar with a plastic lid.
-I have always done this and never have a problem with my kefir – even after more than twenty years of fermenting.
+I have always done this and never have a problem with my kefir – even after more than twenty-one years of fermenting.

 You Can Use a Stainless Steel Strainer